-7.4.11 PhD Dissertation Examination
+7.4.9 PhD Dissertation Examination

 This section provides guidelines for the content of the dissertation and the format of the defense.
 The Biostatistics Program follows the regulations described by BGS.
 The final steps toward the PhD degree are the preparation of an acceptable dissertation and the dissertation defense.
-Refer to the Academic Rules on the Provost website: https://provost.upenn.edu/policies/pennbook/2013/02/13/academic-rules-for-phds-and-research-master-s-degrees
+Refer to the Academic Rules: http://guides.library.upenn.edu/dissertation_manual